stanah/dapp-sandbox/README.md

 2. Type `cd sandbox` to enter the subgraph.

-3. Run `yarn deploy` to deploy the subgraph.
+3. Run `pnpm deploy` to deploy the subgraph.

 Make sure to visit the documentation on https://thegraph.com/docs/ for further information.